 To determine your blood alcohol content (BAC), the arresting officer might administer a breath test during a DUI traffic stop or at some point after your arrest.
 Blood tests are another way of testing the amount of alcohol in your system.

-Law enforcement like to think their roadside and other DUI tests are scientific and foolproof—but this just isn’t the case in many situations.
-For example, studies have shown errors in the blood draw of a blood test can result in false positive analysis as much as 50%!
+Law enforcement like to think their roadside and other DUI tests are scientific and foolproof – but this just isn’t the case in many situations.
+For example, studies have shown errors in the blood draw of a blood test can result in a false positive analysis as much as 50% of the time.

 A number of things can go wrong with breath or blood tests, such as: